Staff & Consultants

 Gail Myers, Deputy Director

-Gail joined the staff of New York StateWide Senior Action Council in April 2011, with the title of Special Projects Developer.
+Gail joined the staff of New York StateWide Senior Action Council in April 2011.
 In 2013 she was named Deputy Director.
-She is a certified HIICAP (Health Insurance Information Counseling and Assistance Program) counselor, a certified Long Term Care Ombudsman, serves as a liaison to the Capital District Senior Issues Forum and serves on the NYS DOH DSRIP CBO/Cultural Competency Workgroup.
+She is a certified HIICAP (Health Insurance Information Counseling and Assistance Program) counselor, a certified Long Term Care Ombudsman, and has served on the NYS Dept. of Health DSRIP CBO/Cultural Competency Workgroup.
 Gail has more than three decades experience working to improve health and human service programs and as a public relations specialist.
 Prior to joining the staff of StateWide, Gail was appointed by Governor Spitzer to serve as the Special Assistant for Community Affairs and Public Participation at the New York State Office for the Aging.
 In prior years, she was the political director for the Medical Society of the State of New York, the principal lobbyist for the New York State Nurses Association, and legislative assistant to the Chairman of the NYS Assembly Ways & Means Committee.
 She is currently serving as President of Bethlehem Neighbors, a neighbor helping neighbor “village” in Albany County.